 About Yoga International: Yoga International has over 500 teachers that are experts in their area of yoga practice.
 They offer over 1,000 classes for all levels with times varying between 15 minutes and 120 minutes.
 With upwards of 300,000 members, Yoga International provides its community with a diverse range of multimedia content that is exclusively for its members.
 From yoga practise to meditation and mindful living, students, instructors, and aspiring teachers can use this content to increase their knowledge and teach yoga.

 Available courses: Yoga International offers a range of courses that include Asana, Ayurveda, conferences, courses for teachers, personal transformation, and yoga therapy.
-They currently have three courses taking place now and during the fall, 2021, and welcome any queries from anyone interested in signing up for the following training sessions:
+They currently have three courses taking place now and during the fall of 2021, and welcome any queries from anyone interested in signing up for the following training sessions:

 - Fall 2021 Session: Awaken the Teacher Within A 200-Hour Online Yoga Teacher Training with Noah Mazé and Rocky Heron